Spray Foam Insulation PPE, Safety, and Basics

-According to OSHA regulation 3.35,employees must use protective clothing or equipment in the way he or she has been instructed to do so and not misuse or damage the clothing.
-As soon as possible after becoming aware of any damage or malfunction, employees must notify the person who is providing the clothing to either fix the damage or clean and sterilize the equipment.
+According to OSHA regulation 3.35, employees must use personal protective equipment and clothing as instructed to avoid misuse or damage.
+If any damage or defect is present, employees must notify the clothing provider ASAP to either fix the damage or sterilize the equipment.

-PPE for spray foam insulation is needed for the applicators, helpers, and the adjacent workers who may be entering the work area.
+Applicators, helpers, and adjacent workers who may enter the work area need spray foam PPE for their health and safety.
 The appropriate clothing depends on the potential for exposure, but applicators should wear disposable coveralls to prevent mist and spray from contacting clothing and skin—exposed skin should not be visible.
-When not wearing a hood respirator, the coverall should have an attached hood or head cover.
-Properly fitting gloves should be made of a chemical-resistant rubber to protect against chemical exposure.
+When not wearing a hood respirator, the coverall should have an attached hood or headcover.
+Properly fitting gloves should be made of chemical-resistant rubber to protect against chemical exposure.

-Eye protection is needed to prevent chemical splash from entering the eyes, as well as contact with vapors and aerosols that could be present while spraying.
+Eye protection is needed to prevent chemical splash from entering the eyes, as well as contact with vapors and aerosols that may be present while spraying.
 Wearing contact lenses while applying SPF is discouraged.
-Full-face air purifying respirators may be appropriate for exterior applications but may not be appropriate for confined spaces.
+Full-face air-purifying respirators may be appropriate for exterior applications but may not be appropriate for confined spaces.

 Why Use Disposable Clothing?

 International Enviroguard has a variety of disposable protective clothing options for spray foam insulation installation and other SPF applications.
 Our selection of disposable spray suits offers chemical resistance and particulate protection while keeping workers more comfortable than traditional suits.
-Our spray foam safety gear has been tested using protection standards for repellency and penetration and is engineered for a better fit for heavy-duty work with less tearing and ripping.
+Our spray foam safety gear has been tested against protection standards for repellency and penetration.